Combating the Threat: Understanding Narrative Attacks

 SIGNS OF MDM ATTACKS

-There are signs that online content is part of misinformation or disinformation attacks.
+There are signs that online content is part of narrative attacks.
 Below are a few of the biggest red flags:

-Learn more about the various tactics used in disinformation attacks with our quick guide.
+Learn more about the various tactics used in narrative attacks with our quick guide.

 CONSEQUENCES OF MDM ATTACKS: